-The kitchen staff from Berowra Waters Inn restaurant, under the leadership of Gay Bilson, make a tablecloth of raw tripe for the Symposium of Gastronomy, which took place at the National Gallery of Australia in Canberra.
+The kitchen staff from Berowra Waters Inn restaurant, under the leadership of Gay Bilson, make a tablecloth of raw tripe for the seventh Symposium of Gastronomy, which took place at the National Gallery of Australia in Canberra.
 The menu for the dinner read: Stomach, Egg, Flesh, Bone, Skin, Blood, Heart, Milk, Fruit, Virgins’ Breasts, Dead Mens’ Bones.
 Bilson’s desire to serve a sausage made of her own blood was, perhaps fortunately for those who attended, rejected by the symposium’s organisers.
+More

 An Australian Institute of Health and Welfare report in 1994 quoted industry sources that put 1992 market shares of butter and margarine at 26.1 per cent and 73.9 per cent respectively.
 By 2015, margarine sales were declining.
 Roy Morgan research showed that butter was making a comeback, with more people buying butter than margarine.